-Police find the decomposing and buried bodies of 10 women and the skull of one, at 12205 Imperial Ave., the Cleveland, Ohio, home of ex-Marine, Anthony Sowell, between October 27 - November 3, 2009.
+Police found the decomposing and buried bodies of 10 women and the skull of one at the Cleveland home of Anthony Sowell in 2009.

 The women were strangled to death from 2007 through 2009.

-July 22, 2011 - Sowell is found guilty on 82 of the 83 counts against him and acquitted of one - aggravated robbery of the surviving victim Gladys Wade.
+In 2011, Sowell was found guilty on 82 of the 83 counts against him and acquitted of one - aggravated robbery of the surviving victim Gladys Wade.
 He was sentenced to death.

 Chester Dewayne Turner